When Zillow Group pivoted from an advertising-based business model to algorithm-based home-flipping in 2018, its executives knew this day would come.

 Zillow lost an average of $4,826 on each home sale in the third quarter, after interest expenses — up from $2,916 in the second quarter, the company revealed last month.
 Still, Zillow does make money on the transaction fee, which runs between 6 and 9 percent.
 And that’s the focus.

 “We’re looking to move it as quickly as possible and earn our money off the transaction fee,” Barton said last month.
 “And ultimately because this transaction sits at the nexus of all of these adjacent markets that we know so well, that are big businesses in and of itself, they’re dying to be integrated into one thing.”

-For Zillow, the L.A. launch will be a defining test on how far its Zestimate technology has come, and whether they can gain an edge in higher-stakes markets.
+For Zillow, the L.A. launch will be a defining test on how far its Zestimate technology has come, and whether it can gain an edge in higher-stakes markets.

 The median home price in L.A. for October was $640,000, where homes sat on the market for an average 47 days, two days longer than a year ago, according to the nonprofit listing service, California Real Estate Technology Services.
 That’s more than double what Zillow averaged in terms of gross revenue of $317,610 per home sold.
-That metric is expected to grow now that it has entered Southern California in a big way, Wacksman said.
+Some observers believe that the metric is expected to grow now that it has entered Southern California in a big way.

-Zillow Offers also has brought on two broker partners to help: John J. Maseredjian, vice president of the JohnHart Real Estate, who will run Zillow Offers in Los Angeles; and Suzanne Seini, partner and chief operating officer with Active Realty, who is charged with Orange County’s expansion.
+Zillow Offers also has brought on two broker partners to help: John Maseredjian, vice president of JohnHart Real Estate, who will run Zillow Offers in Los Angeles; and Suzanne Seini, partner and chief operating officer with Active Realty, who is leading the Orange County expansion.